 - Do I even have an effective trading strategy that I have mastered?

-Prepare for the 2015 trading year
+Prepare for the new trading year ahead

-If you answered the above questions honestly, you now have a good idea of the things you need to focus on changing in order to improve your trading performance in 2015.
+If you answered the above questions honestly, you now have a good idea of the things you need to focus on changing in order to improve your trading performance in the new year.
 A lot of people come into trading thinking it’s going to be something they excel at very quickly.
 However, trading success typically comes as a result of trial and error, over time.
 Eventually, after making enough mistakes, and making many of the same mistakes over and over, you either ‘figure it out’, or you give up altogether.
 That’s the general progression of any person’s journey as a trader.

 The point of this end-of-year trading self-analysis is to try and progress in your trading by doing some simple trial and error.
 “Did my trading approach this year work well?
 If not, how can I fix it?
 What did I do right, and what did I do wrong?”